-For interior brick, the best method of removing paint is to apply a non-caustic paint stripper, scrape, and then brush.
-It's a manual job that takes time—and is why removing brick from the exterior of a whole house or building is much, much easier said than done—but it's made somewhat easier with an effective paint stripper.
+When it comes to interiors, the best paint remover for brick is a non-caustic paint stripper applied before scraping and brushing.
+It's a manual job that takes time—and this is why removing dried paint from brick on the exterior of a whole house or building is much easier said than done—but it's made somewhat easier with an effective paint stripper.

 Pressure-washing and sandblasting can damage your house's interior.
 Either method, too, can pit or chip the brick beyond repair.

 No paint stripper will do it all for you, but some strippers will do it better (and more safely) than others.
 Make sure your paint stripper does not contain harmful ingredients such as methylene chloride (also known as dichloromethane or DCM) or N-methylpyrrolidone (NMP).